top of page

 Read a terrific article about us in Baystate Parent: page 72

-Night Eagle has attracted campers from all over the United States (as indicated by the red states below) and from 12 foreign countries.
+Night Eagle has attracted campers from all over the United States (as indicated by the red states below) and from 12 foreign countries, including:

-In 2024, in celebration of our 25th Anniversary and in an effort to "color the map" and bring more people into our circle of friends, we will give any camper from a gray state who enrolls in our program for two or more weeks a 25% tuition discount.
+In 2025, in an effort to "color the map" and bring more families into our circle of friends, we will give any camper who lives in a gray state (or any country that's not listed below) and enrolls in our program for the first time for two or more weeks a 25% tuition discount.

 Campers play Buffalo Robe at Night Eagle